 Scheme Return % Benchmark %

-1 Year 8.64 4.92
+1 Year -3.77 -1.31

-3 Years 8.07 7.07
+3 Years 6.83 8.11

-5 Years 7.67 6.23
+5 Years 5.37 5.09

 The benchmark is a composite of individual asset class benchmarks, weighted in accordance with the investment strategy agreed by the Committee.
-It provides an indication of how effectively the Scheme's investment strategy has been executed in the period under review.
-During the year, the Committee reviewed the individual asset class benchmarks, in order to ensure that the comparators are as meaningful as possible.
-The benchmark returns over 1, 3 and 5 years are lower than those of the previous benchmark.
+It provides an indication of how effectively the Scheme's investment strategy has been implemented in the period under review.